30-Day Money Back Guarantee

 What are prebiotics?

 Prebiotics are specialized fibers and compounds that your digestive enzymes can't break down, but beneficial gut bacteria can.
-These fibers travel through your stomach and small intestine largely intact, reaching your colon where they become food for helpful microbes.
+These fibers travel through your stomach and small intestine largely intact, reaching your colon where they are fermented by beneficial gut bacteria.

 Common prebiotic ingredients in supplements include inulin from Jerusalem artichoke, fructooligosaccharides (FOS), and acacia fiber.
-In whole foods, you'll find prebiotics in onions, garlic, asparagus, and oats, though supplements provide more concentrated amounts than typical daily meals.
+In whole foods, you'll find prebiotics in onions, garlic, asparagus, and oats, though supplements can provide standardized amounts not always present in typical daily meals.

 What are probiotics?